djbird2046/kotlin-springboot-hibernate-spatial-mysql-sample/README.md

-## A Sample with Kotlin, Gradle, SpringBoot, Hibernate Spatial and MySQL5.7
+## A Minimal Sample with Kotlin, Gradle, SpringBoot, Hibernate Spatial and MySQL5.7

 ### Usage
 - Run MySQL, create a table as ```schema.sql``` and config datasource ```application.yml```